-In Decoding Sugar Addiction: Separate neural circuits control sugar cravings and healthy eating, Picower Institute for Learning and Memory and MIT learned some fascinating things about sugar, sugar addiction, and its address and suppression in the brain.
+In Decoding Sugar Addiction: Separate neural circuits control sugar cravings and healthy eating, Picower Institute for Learning and Memory and MIT teamed up and learned some fascinating things about sugar, sugar addiction, and its address and suppression in the brain.

 While keeping at the forefront the problems caused by sugar in the health of our bodies and our society, researchers set out to somehow differentiate all that sugar does chemically in our minds from the actions of various drugs of similar consequence.
 The basic premise being that while sugar is not a requirement for life, food is, and many contain sugars.
 How is it that scientists can set out to address the bodies cravings for unhealthy foods without affecting that of healthy foods.
 The researchers said of their work the following:

 “This study represents, in my opinion, an outstanding step forward in understanding the many intricate aspects of feeding behaviors,” says Antonello Bonci, scientific director at the National Institute on Drug Abuse, who was not involved with the research.
 “While there have been many excellent studies in the past, looking at the compulsive drive of substance-use disorders, this is the first time that a study goes very deeply and comprehensively into the same aspects for compulsive feeding behavior.
 From a translational perspective, the extraordinary multidisciplinary approach used in this study produced a very exciting finding: that compulsive sugar consumption is mediated by a different neural circuit than physiological, healthy eating.”